-Join us as we think about what ruins really are, then see the behind the scenes reality of making a podcast in the wild, and finally, get an update on the evolution of our stuff – a sneak peek on that…we had to add some rodent repellent to our arsenal…
+What are ruins, really?, the behind-the-scenes reality of making a podcast in the wild, and an update on the evolution of our stuff – a sneak peek on that one…we had to add some rodent repellent to our arsenal!

 This is Road Tripping in America, a podcast about life on the road.
 I’m Lisa and this is Paul.

 We’re exploring the US in a pickup truck with a camper – we named our setup The Bobs.

 If you daydream about long-term travel or overlanding or #vanlife – or maybe you’re already on your own adventure – join us every two to three weeks for some entertainment from the road.
 We’re in search of off-the-beaten-path adventures and new experiences after a year and a half of standing still.

 Today: what are ruins really?, making a podcast in the wild, and the evolution of our stuff – a sneak peek on that one…we had to add some rodent repellent to our arsenal…we’ll get into that story a little later on.
 This is series two, episode three: Ruins, Rats, and Realizations.

 This episode was recorded in the Medicine Bow-Routt National Forest near Steamboat Springs.